Subdivision-Based Mesh Convolution Networks

 \subsection{Convolution}

-In this work, we have designed a series of convolution kernel patterns over mesh faces by analogy with 2D convolutions, providing an effective basis for 3D geometry learning.

-Like any analogy, past some point it breaks down.
-Convolutions in 2D CNNs have their origins in signal filtering.
-In our framework, we must take care to ensure that the convolution is ordering-invariant, so we first transform the neighborhood features, rather than apply direct signal convolutions.
-One consequence is that the number of convolution parameters does not increase with kernel size as for 2D convolutions. \revise{One possible strategy is to differentiate faces by their distances to the center.} Even though the current formulation has worked well in our experiments, further exploration is needed to relate mesh convolution operations and their effectiveness.
+The origins of convolutions in 2D CNNs can be traced back to signal filtering.
+In our framework, we must take care to ensure that convolution is ordering-invariant, so we first transform the neighborhood features, rather than apply direct signal convolutions, leading to an isotropic kernel for all neighboring faces.
+Another consequence is that the number of convolution parameters does not increase with kernel size as for 2D convolutions.
+One possible strategy is to differentiate faces by their distances from the center.